lindseylangdon/Dialogflow-Menu/README.md

 ----------------------------------------------------------------------------------------------
 The automation of tasks such as pulling down intents and creating new agents eliminates manual efforts, saving hours of work.
-Additionally, the ability to create environments and agents dynamically provides greater flexibility in managing projects across different stages, from development to production.
+Additionally, the ability to create environments and agents dynamically provides greater flexibility in managing projects across different stages.

 ## Installation